mcdemarco/singularity-cms/README.md

 # Singularity

 Singularity is a simple, flat file CMS which marks up HTML using Markdown.
 It was short and concise, taking nothing but less than 40 lines of PHP code and an htaccess file, until I forked it and added a few bits.
+New features include automatic site menus and automatic tables of contents for individual Markdown files (a la Wikipedia).

 ## Customization